Un homenaje a la música de Hilarión Eslava / A tribute to the music of Hilarión Eslava

 This was a period of great activity in Eslava’s life.
 A large number of choral and symphonic works, the vast majority religious in nature, originate from this time.
 It is also during these years that Eslava fully developed his role as an educator and musicologist, with the publication of great works like the Lira Sacro-Hispana (1852-1860) and the Museo Orgánico Español (1854), as well as his treatises on harmony, composition, melody and musical discourse, instrumentation, and counterpoint and fugue, written between 1861 and 1870.

-As the head of the Royal Chapel, Eslava endeavored to improve the archives and the quality of the music in the royal court.
-He also worked with other music professionals of the time to promote music culture in Spain, though organizations he helped establish, like España Musical.
+As the head of the Royal Chapel, Eslava endeavored to improve the condition of the archives and the quality of the music performed at the royal court.
+He also collaborated with other musicians of his time to promote musical culture in Spain through organizations he helped create, like España Musical.

-Another characteristic element of much of Eslava’s life in Madrid was his support and patronage of young composers and musicians, a salient example of which is Julián Gayarre (1844-1890), a fellow Navarrese and one of the most famous operatic tenors of his time.
-Of note also is the contribution of Eslava’s nephew, Bonifacio (San Martín) Eslava (1829-1904) who, in addition to being his uncle’s disciple and a composer on his own, became one of Spain’s most prolific musical editors of the 19th century.
-It is largely thanks to him that much of Eslava’s music has been preserved to this day.
-The site of Bonifacio’s old printing house, later piano store and musical salon on Calle del Arenal in Madrid is today known as the popular music venue Teatro Eslava.
+Another aspect of much of Eslava’s life was his support and patronage of young composers and artists, among them Julián Gayarre (1844-1890), one of the most famous tenors of his time, hailing, like Eslava, from Navarra.
+The accomplishments of his nephew Bonifacio (San Martín) Eslava (1829-1904) should be noted here as well.
+In addition to publishing a substantial body of his uncle’s works, Bonifacio became one of the most important Spanish musical editors of the 19th century.
+To him we owe the preservation of much of Hilarión’s music.
+The old print shop, later used for piano manufacturing and sales, on the Calle del Arenal en Madrid is today known as Teatro Eslava.

-In appreciation for his musical and educational work, and for his service to the Spanish Crown, Hilarión Eslava was recognized during his lifetime with the Great Cross of Isabel la Católica, the Civil Order of María Victoria, and the Royal Order of Carlos III, the greatest civilian honor that can be bestowed in Spain.
+As recognition for his musical and educational accomplishments, and for his services to the Spanish Crown, Hilarión Eslava received while still alive the Great Cross of Isabel la Católica, the Order of Queen María Victoria y the Royal Order of Carlos III, the highest decoration a Spanish citizen can be awarded in Spain.